NCAR/tiegcm/doc/userguide/glossary.rst

      to the execdir.
 The execdir is set in the :term:`job script`.
 See also :ref:`Execution Directory <execdir>`

+   geomagnetic coordinates
+     The electro-dynamo fields (electric potential, electric field, and ion drift velocities) are calculated on a geomagnetic grid, see :ref:`magnetic coordinates <magcoords>`

    history
      A model history records the state of the model at a discrete instant in :term:`model time`.
 One or more histories are stored in netCDF history files.